Ignixa.FhirPath

 Performance Tips

-- Use specific paths instead of wildcards - simpler expressions compile better
+- Use specific paths instead of wildcards - simpler expressions compile better and benefit from optimizations like constant indexer fast paths

 - Cache evaluation results when evaluating same expression on same data multiple times

-- Prefer simple patterns - path navigation and basic predicates compile to fast delegates; complex expressions fall back to interpreter
+- Prefer simple patterns - path navigation and basic predicates compile to fast delegates; complex expressions fall back to visitor-based interpreter